GEO2330 – Hydrology

 Schedule, syllabus and examination date

-After taking this subject you will have knowledge about:
+After taking this course, you will have

 - skills in scripting and programming for numerical analysis of hydrological processes